Recent Past, US. Army Special Forces

 Answer to question: No, Stone was not the real name of the fellow before I bought it.
 Stone is one of the names I use on these uniforms.
 None came with names that I can think of, even the sew-on name tapes and velcroed-on names.
 They were just random names I bought and applied for the pictures.

-They are a group of very powerful, military personnel, they’re to oversee, and work with the Army’s Special Operation Black-Ops Groups and Special Forces, the Marine (MARSOC) with their Raiders, Force-Recon, and Scout-Sniper Operations.
-They work with the Navy SEALs, any of their other Secret observer Operations, and the Air Forces Elite Units, all of these specially trained and talented people working together, theoretically capable of some secret operations.
+They are a group of very powerful, highly trained, multi-national military personnel, they’re mission is to oversee and work with the Army’s Special Operation Black-Ops Groups and Special Forces, along with (MARSOC) the Marine Raiders, Force-Recon, and Scout-Sniper Operations.
+They work with the Navy SEALs and any of their other Secret observer / Sniper Operations, and the Air Forces Elite Police and Rescue Units, all specially trained and talented people working together, theoretically capable of some serious, Black Operations.
 The USSOCOM is presently headquartered on the East Coast, at MacDill Air Force Base, in Tampa Florida.
 The Command is a part of the DoD and was created by an Act of Congress.

 SOCOM came to be formed, after several operations failed, like Operation Eagle Claw which was an attempt at rescuing the hostages trapped in the American Embassy in Iran in 1980, its failure led to an investigation was Admiral Hollaway III, and the Chief of Operations (Rtd) cited the inter-service co-ordination the significant factor in the failure of the mission, and things were forced to change…